vamshibogoju/beginner_tutorials/Readme.md

 ## Overview

 This repository depicts the basic functionality of publisher and subscriber nodes os ROS.It is based on the tutorials from http://wiki.ros.org/ROS/Tutorials/ .
-In this tutorial a string is given as output when publisher and subscriber nodes are called.
+In this tutorial a string is given as output when publisher and subscriber nodes are called.This is created depict the usage of service file and logging levels of ros.

 ## Dependencies
 1) ROS distro: 'Kinetic'.